Logo Transparent

 compromised by an internal attacker.

-Vulnerabilities rated High or Critical by the vendor for which a patch was released more than 14 days ago or vulnerabilities rated at 7 or higher on the CVSSv3.0 scale for which a patch was released more than 14 days ago are not compliant with the Cyber Essentials Plus standard.
+Vulnerabilities rated High or Critical (CVSSv3 score ≥ 7.0) for which a patch was released more than 14 days ago are not compliant with the Cyber Essentials Plus standard.

-efforts and will rescan your internal devices until you’re the vulnerabilities have been remediated.
+efforts and will rescan your internal devices until the vulnerabilities have been remediated.

 Phase 2